SocietyPro/playbook/src/markdown/git.md

   Releasable means that a customer could run into the room as soon as the commit happens, say "Great!
 Let's go live now!", and nobody in the team will say "no, but wait".

 ###**xp-dev**
-This branch is the staging point for sharing code between XP Squad Developers.
+This branch is the staging point for sharing code among the XP Squad.
 * Owner:
   Jorge
 * Commit Policy: